-The healthcare system in your home country may be very different than the healthcare system in the United States.
-Below are basic health insurance and healthcare tips to introduce you to the U.S. healthcare system.
+Health insurance and the healthcare system may be very different here than in your home country.
+Below you’ll find basic health insurance and healthcare information to introduce you to the U.S. healthcare system.

-All students and scholars who are F or J visa holders attending UMKC are required to purchase UMKC medical insurance, Aetna Student Health Insurance Plan, as a part of the enrollment and registration process each term.
-The student is billed automatically upon registration for classes.
+All students and scholars who are F or J visa holders attending UMKC are required and are automatically enrolled in UMKC’s Aetna Student Health Insurance Plan after they register for classes.
+You will automatically be billed each semester.

 The University’s insurance plan covers or exceeds all typical insurance options outlined by the U.S. government as requirements for foreign students and scholars.
-Failure to purchase and maintain health insurance may result in the termination of your immigration status.
+Explore the details of your UMKC Aetna Student Health Insurance Plan here.

-If you think you might be eligible for an insurance waiver, please review the Health Insurance Waiver Request Form.
+If you are sponsored by your government, are on a visa other than F or J, and think you might be eligible for an insurance waiver, please review the Health Insurance Waiver Request Form.

 The Insurance Waiver deadline for upcoming terms are:

 - Fall 2018 is September 4, 2018